 When to Take Your Sick Cat to the Veterinarian

 Keep in mind that cats who are around a lot of other cats are the ones who are most likely to get a URI.
-If you adopted a cat from a shelter, make sure to take them in for an examination regardless of if they have any symptoms or not.
+If you adopted a cat from a shelter, make sure to take them in for an examination regardless of whether they have any symptoms or not.

 Rest and proper care are crucial for getting your kitty back to normal.
 Many cats recover within a couple of weeks.
 Still, it’s hard to know the right time to take them to the vet.
 Here are some URI signs that your cat needs to see a professional: